 Occupancy Limits

-Besides, more people living in a rental property can result in more wear and tear, which can result in higher maintenance and repair costs for the landlord.
+Besides, more people living in a residential property can result in more wear and tear, which can result in higher maintenance and repair costs for the landlord.
 By limiting the number of occupants, you can help prevent excessive damages to your property.

 Landlord Rights and Responsibilities